emqx/emqx-docs/en_US/security/authn/mongodb.md

 # MongoDB

-This authenticator implements password verification algorithm and uses MongoDB database as credential storage.
+This authenticator implements the password verification algorithm and uses MongoDB database as credential storage.

 ## Storage Schema